Deep sequence models tend to memorize geometrically; it is unclear why: Related work

 \subsection{In-weights reasoning tasks}

-\textbf{Synthetic graph tasks.} Our work consolidates positive results of in-weights reasoning in literature, and presents a stronger instance of it, removing various confounders that make composition-learning easy. \citet{khona24synthetic} report successful path-finding on $200$ nodes-large in-weights graphs, with varying path lengths and test-train overlap. \citet{ye2025implicit,wang24grokking} report positive results on much shorter 2-hop tasks over $1000$ entities. \citet{geerts25relational} look at in-weights transitive inference, a special type of $\pathlength$-fold composition query where the model is trained on local comparisons and is queried on more distant comparisons.
-On settings with $7$ objects, \citet{geerts25relational} find a clear difference between an in-context version of this task (where the model struggles) and an in-weights version (where the model succeeds).
-Such relational queries are equivalent to giving two nodes along a path and querying which node is closer to the center of the graph.
-Our task of finding the first node is a much harder \textit{search} task, where one finds the smallest node in an ordered relationship. \citet{nagarajan2025roll} discuss the limitations of next-token prediction, including on open-ended in-weights tasks, in lower data regimes.
+\textbf{Synthetic graph tasks.} Our work consolidates positive results of in-weights reasoning in literature, and presents a stronger instance of it, removing various confounders that make composition-learning easy. \citet{khona24synthetic} report successful path-finding on $200$ nodes-large in-weights graphs, with varying path lengths and test-train overlap.
+Others ~\citep{wang24grokking,feng2024extractive,ye2025implicit,huang2025factorization} report positive results on much shorter 2-hop tasks over a thousand entities or fewer. \citet{geerts25relational} look at in-weights transitive inference, a special type of $\pathlength$-fold composition query where the model is trained on local comparisons and is queried on more distant comparisons.
+On settings with $7$ objects, \citet{geerts25relational} find a clear difference between an in-context version of their task (where the model struggles) and an in-weights version (where the model succeeds).
+Our task of finding the first node is a much harder \textit{search} task akin to finding the smallest node in an ordered relationship. \citet{nagarajan2025roll} discuss the limitations of next-token prediction, including on open-ended in-weights tasks, in lower data regimes.
 The fact that their next-token predictor achieves non-trivial performance on their in-weights task could be attributed to the effects of a geometric memory.
 Tangentially related is the positive finding in \citet{yin2025are} that the Transformer can compose in-weights knowledge given in-context demonstrations.
 It is worth noting that the (theoretical) arguments in both these works \citep{nagarajan2025roll,yin2025are} rest on the associative memory view.

 As a negative result, \citet{wang24alpine} report that, on in-weights graphs of less than $500$ nodes, models are only able to infer already-seen paths or sub-paths, but not beyond them.
 We suspect this may stem from the fact that their model is only trained on the paths themselves (while our work and \citet{khona24synthetic} make the model memorize edge bigrams).